Abgaryan/iTaxi/README.md

 ]
 }
 ```
 Fill the list items with some useful vehicle-information provided by the JSON response.
-You can create custom list items with selected vehicle
-data - simply impress us